TBD54566975/did-dht/spec/spec.md

         - **array** - An array of DID Identifiers matching the associated type.
     - `400` - Invalid request.
     - `404` - Type not found.
+    - `501` - Types not supported by this gateway.

 ```json
 [